kruize/autotune/design/BulkAPI.md

     - **Type**: `String (ISO 8601 format) or null`
     - **Description**: End timestamp of the job.
 If the job is still in progress, this will be `null`.

+- **webhook**:
+    - **Type**: `Object`
+    - **Description**: An object that provides details about the webhook status and any errors encountered during the webhook invocation.

+    - The `webhook` parameter allows the system to notify an external service or consumer about the completion status of an experiment-processing job.
+When a job is completed, this webhook will be triggered to send an HTTP request to a predefined URL, configured either via an environment variable (`webhookURL`) or within a `kruize` configuration file.
+      This notification mechanism is essential for systems that require real-time updates about the job's processing status, enabling consumers to take immediate follow-up actions.
+For example, an external analytics dashboard, a monitoring service, or a message queue like Kafka can listen for these webhook calls to further process or log the job completion data.

 **Note: Experiment Name:**

 - **Naming Pattern:** Experiment names are currently formed using the following pattern: